Taraxtix/Ssmpl/README.md

 ```

 #### --While--

-Using a while, the inside block of code must return a stack containing the same amout of value as before the while.
+A while block must return as it was before the while block.

 ```rust
 while # condition # do
     # Execute here while condition is true #